MonolithProjects/ansible-github_actions_runner/README.md

 # Name to assign to this runner in GitHub (System hostname as default)
 runner_name: "{{ ansible_hostname }}"

-# Labels to apply to the runner
+# Labels to apply to the runner.
+For examle "'label1','label2'"
 runner_labels: "''"

 # Custom service name when usign Github Enterprise server